natt96z/cybersac/docs/source/HardExpertCyberSAC.rst

 ..
 Note::

 The site is well organized as well to aid with using on any compatible computer.
-There are also helpful help forums and FAQ's to troubleshoot possible issues.
+There are also helpful "Help" forums and FAQ's to troubleshoot possible issues.

 How to Set Up Kali Linux OS (Virtual Box)